 Pituitary tumors are complex lesions that should be treated at major medical centers, by a team experienced in the diagnosis and treatment of tumors affecting the hormones.
 For each patient the treatment is highly individualized considering all available surgical, medical and radiation tools as well as clinical trials.

 Weill Cornell Medicine Neurological Surgery is fortunate to be home to an internationally recognized surgical team with advanced skills in minimally invasive procedures to remove pituitary tumors.
-Neurosurgeon Theodore Schwartz, MD, routinely uses endonasal (through the nose) approaches to removing pituitary tumors, with no head or facial scarring.
-(See video of endonasal surgery technique.)
+Neurosurgeons may use endonasal (through the nose) approaches to removing pituitary tumors, with no head or facial scarring.
 The team has operated successfully on tumors that other surgeons have deemed impossible to remove.
-(See video of patient who had a giant tumor removed endonasally.)
 Dr. Georgiana Dobri is well versed in all available medications for acromegaly and has taken care of many patients with complex disease that requires combination medical therapy.

 Reviewed by: Georgiana Dobri, M.D.